 Impressive Balkan mountains make up the rugged landscape.
 Some of the peaks are more than 8,000 ft high.
-Ice-erosion during the last glacial period formed the unusally sharp mountain ridges.
+Ice-erosion during the last glacial period formed the unusually sharp mountain ridges.
 Furthermore, the Tara Canyon in the Durmitor Mountains rivals America’s Grand Canyon for spectacular views.

 The territory was home to Medieval Serbian principalities back in the 9th- century.
 Later, the region gained independence from the Byzantine Empire in 1042.
 Several European powers battled for ownership over the centuries.
 Eventually, the Kingdom of Yugoslavia began rule here, from 1918.
 The People’s Socialist Federal Republic of Yugoslavia seceded in 1945.

-Fast forward to 1992 when Serbia and Montenegro tried to establish the Federal Republic of Yugoslavia together.
-However, their federal status was opposed by other republics, and denied by the UN.
+Fast forward to 1992, when Serbia and Montenegro tried to establish the Federal Republic of Yugoslavia together.
+However, their federal status was opposed by other republics and denied by the UN.
 Later, in 2003, the republic was renamed Serbia and Montenegro.
 Montenegro declared independence in 2006, after a referendum.

 Montenegro is a member of the Council of Europe, the UN, NATO, and the World Trade Organization.
 Additionally, the state belongs to the Organization for Security and Co-operation in Europe and the Central European Free Trade Agreement.